 Dr. Adriane M.F.
 Sanders

 I received my PhD in Experimental Psychology with a concentration in Industrial-Organizational Psychology from The University of Memphis.
 As an Assistant Professor of Psyc Science and core faculty member of the I-O Master's program at APSU, I enjoy teaching undergraduate and Master's students "on ground" and online.
 In addition to teaching, I have served on various campus, community, and local business projects through my work with APSU and the Center for Research on Women at The University of Memphis.
 I have worked on various applied projects related to highway safety, healthcare, and the U.S. Navy.
-My research interests include work-life interaction, stress, corporate social responsibility, quality of (work) life, and teaching in the psychological discipline.
+My research interests include work-life interaction, stress, corporate social responsibility, quality of (work) life, teaching in the psychological discipline, and graduate program administration.
 I also strive to promote the dissemination of timely empirical research to empower individuals to make informed decisions about their health, safety, well-being, and work life.

 I currently teach:

 - Introduction to Psychology (PSY 1010)

 - Psychology Applied to Work (PSY 4500, an intro to Industrial-Organizational Psychology)

 - Personnel Psychology (PSY 5580)

 I'm also available to mentor undergraduate and graduate independent research and internships on a case by case basis.